-Need a Dog Bite Attorney in Gurnee?
+Need a Dog Bite Attorney in Illinois?
 Here’s What You Should Know

-Being the victim of a dog bite injury in Gurnee is far more likely than other areas of the country.
+Being the victim of a dog bite injury in a large city like Gurnee is far more likely than in other areas of the country.
 In fact, Illinois consistently ranks among the top few states each year for dog bite injuries.
 For this reason, the Illinois legislature has enacted some of the strongest dog bite legislation in the country.

 As a Gurnee dog bite lawyer, I have successfully represented many clients in dog bite lawsuits.
 In this article, I provide a brief overview of Illinois dog bite law, as well as some important steps you should take following an attack.